Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: The -calculus

 \begin{nttn} In what follows, what the variables, substitution, application, and $\lambda$ of an idiom $\idiom$ have to be, will always be clear.
 For the rest of this section fix some $\lambda$-idiom $\idiom$. \end{nttn}

 \begin{nttn} We call elements of $|\idiom|$ \deffont{phrases}.
 We let $s$ and $t$ range over phrases in $|\idiom|$, and also $u$ and $v$ range over phrases in $|\idiomprg|$. \end{nttn}

 \begin{rmrk} Phrases of a $\lambda$-idiom `look like' terms of $\lambda$-syntax up to $\alpha$-equivalence, inasmuch as they must support variables, substitution, a binary operator which we suggestively call application, and a variable-abstractor which we suggestively call $\lambda$.
+We noted in Example~\ref{xmpl.canonical.idiom} that $\idiom$ might be the syntactic idiom, which is precisely $\lambda$-syntax.

 However, we do not insist that phrases \emph{be} $\lambda$-terms; they need not even be syntax.
 They just have to support nominal algebraic models of variables, substitution, application and a $\lambda$-abstraction.
 Nothing about the constructions that follow immediately below depends on $\idiom$ being syntactic. \end{rmrk}

-\begin{defn} Suppose $\idiom$ is a $\lambda$-idiom.
-Call an equivariant preorder $\somerel$ on phrases \deffont{compatible} when for all $s,s',t,t'\in|\idiom|$ and $u\in|\idiomprg|$:\footnote{$\somerel$ being a preorder means precisely that it is transitive and reflexive.
-(A partial order is an antisymmetric preorder.)